 Clearly Filtered Water Pitcher

-Best For: Anyone looking for the very best pitcher water filter system that money can buy.
-When it comes to contaminant removal, this pitcher is almost twice as capable as any of its competitors.
+Anyone looking for the very best pitcher water filter system that money can buy.
+When it comes to contaminant reduction, this pitcher is almost twice as capable as any of its competitors.

-Clearly Filteredpitcher combines proprietary filter media and granular activated carbon to remove more than 365 impurities from drinking water, using affinity filtration technology.
+Clearly Filteredpitcher combines proprietary filter media and granular activated carbon to reduce more than 365 impurities from drinking water, using affinity filtration technology.

-- Some of the contaminants removed by the
+- Some of the contaminants reduced by the

 - Despite its incredibly thorough filtration, this pitcher obtains healthy minerals in tap water.